practicingruby/practicing-ruby-paid/posts/v7/004-incremental.md

 > HISTORY: FIXME

-## Step 6: Support share tokens in broadcast mailer
+## Step 5: Support share tokens in broadcast mailer

  [pull request](https://github.com/elm-city-craftworks/practicing-ruby-web/pull/165)

+Test shim

 Originally I had planned to take care of both broadcast emails and conversation mail at the same time, but forgot that we still had not unrolled the conversation mailer.